mattermost/docs/source/process/feature-release.md

 1. **(Team) Major Feature Complete Meeting (10:00am San Francisco time)**:
     - Discuss worst bug currently on master
-    - Discuss release highlights for marketing
     - Review status of remaining feature PRs to be merged
 2. QA Release Manager:
     - Post this checklist in Release Checklist channel
     - Verify all items in the last posted release checklist are complete
-    - Queue a list of MVP candidates in alphabetical order to the MVP Discussion channel.
+    - Review [contributions](https://github.com/mattermost/mattermost-webapp/graphs/contributors) since last release's Code Complete for Webapp, Server, Docs, Mobile, Redux, Desktop and API Reference repos and queue a list of MVP candidates in alphabetical order to the MVP Discussion channel.
 [See example](https://community.mattermost.com/core/pl/h3gy69h5ujfpzedtxmsnjfubko).
-Review [contributions](https://github.com/mattermost/mattermost-webapp/graphs/contributors) since last release's Code Complete for Webapp, Server, Docs, Mobile, Redux, Desktop and API Reference repos
     - Review [software requirements](https://docs.mattermost.com/install/requirements.html#software-requirements) are up-to-date based on [these guidelines](https://docs.mattermost.com/process/software-requirements.html).
 If not, update documentation accordingly, and note changes in the Changelog.
     - Review submitted NOTICE.txt PRs for any new libraries added from dev, and ensure they are cherry-picked to feature release branch.
-    - Start posting a daily Zero Bug Balance query (posted until zero bugs or day of release)
-    - Post a reminder in the French Localization channel about the due date for translations.
+    - Post a reminder in the French Localization channel about the due date for translations, which is T-5 working days.
 [See example](https://community.mattermost.com/core/pl/7wqx4zehotgu7efhmbz51mxfqa
 3. PM - For each team:
     - Draft Changelog in a WIP PR with updates for highlights, feature additions, known issues, compatibility updates for deprecated features, config.json, [database changes](https://github.com/mattermost/mattermost-server/blob/master/store/sqlstore/upgrade.go), [API changes](https://github.com/mattermost/mattermost-server/commits/master/model/client.go), and [WebSocket event changes](https://github.com/mattermost/mattermost-server/blob/master/model/websocket_message.go#L13); [see example](http://docs.mattermost.com/administration/changelog.html#compatibility)
     - Update [Upgrade Guide](http://docs.mattermost.com/administration/upgrade.html#upgrade-guide) with any special notes for upgrading to the new version, including breaking changes or deprecated features in the release
 ).
     - Prepare outline for release announcement based on team's work.
-This includes an outline, benefits, order of major features, and which features have an accompanying screenshot
-    - Review outline with devs and QA in your team
+This includes an outline, benefits, order of major features, and which features have an accompanying screenshot.
+Review outline with devs and QA in your team
 4. Dev Ops:
-    - Cut release branch both for server and mobile
-        - Merge database upgrade before cutting the branch
+    - Cut release branch both for server and mobile.
+Merge database upgrade before cutting the branch
     - Point translation server to release branch after cutting
-    - Prioritize reviewing, updating, and merging of pull requests for current release until there are no more tickets in the [pull request queue](https://github.com/mattermost/mattermost-server/pulls) marked for the current release
-        - After the cut-off, any PRs that include significant code changes, require approval of the QA Release Manager before merging
 5. PM Release Manager:
     - Review release outline together with other PMs and decide order of features for release announce.
-    - Send outline to Marketing to work on release announce draft.
+After review, send outline to Marketing who works on release announce draft.
 [See example](https://oss.mattermost.com/mattermost/pl/5t459hruhfd7bpi46tnf8zq8yo).

 ### D. (T-minus 14 working days) Feature testing